How to run cnc machine

-Trying to learn how to run a CNC machine can be difficult; there is a lot to learn.
+Trying to learn how to operate a CNC machine can be difficult; there is a lot to learn.
 We will explain the basics of CNC in layman’s terms.
-Decide on the strategy you wish to use and write a guided program.
-Use CAD/CAM software and upload the Gcode to the machine control program.
-Gather all the tools and attachments as you set up your CNC machine.
-Make sure all the needed tools and software are readily available.
-When satisfied, run the program.
-Running a test first is more convenient and gives you precise results.
+Decide on the strategy you want to use and write a guided program.
+Use the CAD /CAM software and load the Gcode into the machine’s control program.
+Gather all tools and accessories as you set up your CNC machine.
+Make sure you have all the tools and software you need.
+When you are satisfied, run the program.
+It is more convenient to do a test first and you will get accurate results.

 It is always wise to clamp your workpiece when operating a CNC machine.
 Clamping prevents movement, which could cause damage to the machine itself or result in inaccurate cuts.
 There are several ways to accomplish this task:

 1) Place the workpiece directly onto the tabletop.
 Be careful not to place too much weight on the workpiece because this may bend the workpiece.

 2) Attach clamps to the sidewalls of the tabletop.
 These clamps hold the workpiece securely while allowing some freedom of motion.
 They come in many sizes and shapes depending upon what type of workpieces need to be held.

 3) Mount a vise on the tabletop.
 A vise holds the workpiece firmly without bending it.
 Vises usually consist of two jaws that grip the workpiece using screws or bolts, and some machines include built-in vises.

 Planning is the way to go before you start using the machine, and it helps you gather the necessary equipment and gives you an idea of the duration of the process.
 Deciding on the machining strategy sometimes is not done aware, but practically users do.